Thursday, November 30, 2006- - -

 @9:39 AM

-But there are no values that matter to me that will not be gravely endangered if we lose this war.
+An excess of partisanship?
+You don't say!
+Glenn Reynolds quotes Orson Scott Card's observations on the election: But there are no values that matter to me that will not be gravely endangered if we lose this war.
 And since the Democratic Party seems hellbent on losing it -- and in the most damaging possible way -- I have no choice but to advocate that my party be kept from getting its hands on the reins of national power, until it proves itself once again to be capable of recognizing our core national interests instead of its own temporary partisan advantages.
+Of course, this would be a more effective argument if the Republicans had proven themselves capable of recognizing our core national interests.
+Since both parties have lost sight of anything beyond their own political welfare, it would seem to be a wash.

 Much later: I rarely read something twice, particularly an article as long as Orson Scott Card's.
 However, Card provides a detailed strategic overview of the War or Terror that is well worth study.
 In his first five paragraphs, Card seems to imply that if the Democrats gain control of the House on Tuesday there will be no chance that we can achieve success in the WOT.
 On the contrary, as he expands his thesis he shows himself to be pretty much of the same opinion that I am, that a Democratic win of the House would likely prolong the war and make it more costly in terms of cash and blood.
 Regardless of who controls the American government the ultimate outcome of the WOT is far from clear.*